joshydavid/information-security-study-notes/resources/web-application-security.md

 CSRF attack will not be required if you can do XSS - stronger.

+## Describe a situation where you detected a security vulnerability and how you addressed it

+During a vulnerability assessment of a web application, I discovered that the site was vulnerable to SQL injection attacks because user inputs weren’t properly sanitized.
+I immediately reported the issue to the development team.
+Together, we implemented input validation and used prepared statements in SQL queries to prevent injection attacks.
+Additionally, we ran further tests and updated the codebase to ensure the issue didn’t recur.

+- Key actions:
+  - Detection: Identifying the vulnerability through automated scans or manual testing.
+  - Mitigation: Collaborating with the team to implement a solution (in this case, sanitizing inputs and using secure coding practices).
+  - Follow-up: Verifying that the vulnerability was effectively addressed and adding further layers of security.

 ## What are the best practices for securely storing passwords?

 - Never store passwords in plaintext.